ethanresnick/json-api/CONTRIBUTING.md

 * You can update our change log here
 * You can remove duplicate bug reports

-# Beta testing

-This section explains if your project needs beta testing.
-Explain why early releases require heavy testing and how they can help with specially across browsers and on different hardware.

-* For our project you can find the roadmap and features that require testing from here:

 # Translations

 This section includes any instructions or translation needs your project has.